SafeExamBrowser/seb-server/docs/overview.rst

 overall means for all entities, over all available institutions and institutional means only the entities that belongs to the own institution and owner means the creator or assigned owner of an entity.

-Currently there are four different roles.
+There are four different roles.
 This reflect a good separation of concerns within the SEB Server application administration itself and the setup and maintaining work that has to be done for e-assessments with SEB.

 below are the names and a short description of each role.